-One advantage to having twins is that they tend imitate one another.
+One advantage of having twins is that they tend to imitate one another.
 The more Madelyn uses the bathroom, the more Ethan shows an interest.
 Now has it always been this way?
-Absolutely not but overtime he has become more of a willing participant.
+Absolutely not but over time he has become more of a willing participant.
 Ethan has even gone as far as telling me that it is Madelyn’s turn to use the bathroom.
-He understands the concept of potty training and now its just a matter of consistently using the potty.
+He understands the concept of potty training and now it’s just a matter of consistently using the potty.

 Tip five: Relax